lsst-dm/dmtn-046/index.rst

-at incremental updates and column key lookups, however, similarly to plain MR, it offers no mechanism to do joins – a typical solution used by most users is to denormalize data. `HBase`_ is becoming increasingly more popular at Facebook [nosqlpedia]_.
+at incremental updates and column key lookups, however, similarly to plain MR, it offers no mechanism to do joins – a typical solution used by most users is to denormalize data. `HBase`_ is becoming increasingly more popular at Facebook :cite:`Peschka:2010:HBase`.
 It is supported commercially by Cloudera, Datameer and `Hadapt`_.

 .. _mr-pig-latin: